syedwaseem106/syedwaseemi106/README.md

+I have uploaded a .zip file containing all the necessary project files and assets.
+Please extract the contents before running or editing the project.

+If you encounter any issues or have questions, feel free to reach out.

+✅ Instructions:

+Download the .zip file.

+Extract it to your desired location.

+Open the project folder to get started.

 # 🚀 3D Developer Portfolio

 A modern, animated 3D developer portfolio built with React, Three.js, TailwindCSS, and motion effects — designed to help you stand out and showcase your skills creatively.